workspacer/workspacer/README.md

 scoop install workspacer
 ```

-This is enough to get started - to see more info, check out the [quick start guide][quickstart]!
+This is enough to get started - to see more info, check out the
+[quick start guide][quickstart-page]!

 # Customization